arisukarno25/GCP/README.md

-# Learn-GCP
+## Automation script Terraform in Google Cloud
-Have a good day and be happy to learn GCP now !!!
+Have a good day and be happy to automate your GCP now !!!